Procore’s revenue teams accelerate deal cycles with Slack

-The future of sales is multi-threaded, according to Kristopher Lengieza, Vice President of Global Partnerships and Alliances at Procore, a software platform custom-built for the construction industry.
+The future of sales is multi-threaded, according to Kristopher Lengieza, vice president of global partnerships and alliances at Procore, a software platform custom-built for the construction industry.
 Gone are the days of lone account executives working in silos to close deals independently.
-Now, top enterprise sales deals reach the finishing line when account executives work across the organisation, engaging teams and even external partners to craft the best offers for prospective clients.
+Now top enterprise sales deals reach the finish line when account executives work across the organization, engaging teams and even external partners to craft the best offers for prospective clients.

-As Lengieza says, ‘You simply can’t do everything by yourself any more.’
+As Lengieza says, “You simply can’t do everything by yourself anymore.”
 That’s why Procore relies on the combined power of Slack and Salesforce to strengthen its relationships with customers and speed up revenue growth.
-With Slack as its digital HQ for Sales, Procore’s revenue teams – which encompass sales, customer success, marketing and partners – demolish communication silos.
-This ultimately allows Procore’s crew of account executives and external partners to facilitate more than one million construction projects across 125 countries, maximising customer satisfaction and enabling Procore to hit its revenue targets.
+With Slack as its Digital HQ for Sales, Procore’s revenue teams—which encompass sales, customer success, marketing and partners—demolish communication silos.
+This ultimately allows Procore’s crew of account executives and external partners to facilitate more than 1 million construction projects across 125 countries, maximizing customer satisfaction and enabling Procore to hit its revenue targets.

 Unlocking fast, efficient communication with a digital HQ